Responses to the Over-refuter Objections That Contradict Madhyamaka

 Reply: Tsongkhapa says this is unreasonable, because if it were the case that for some position to be a view of annihilation it had to assert that there was a previous (existent) phenomenon that was later annihilated, then the absurd conclusion would follow that the Lokayatas would not have the view of annihilation, because they do not say that previously there existed past and future lives and karmic causes and effects and that later they became nonexistent.
 They never claimed that they existed at all.

 Tsongkhapa then explains that in the case of self-establishing natures, Madhyamikas never asserted that they existed before and then became nonexistent.
-So, actual Madhyamikas do not have that type of view of annihilation, but they have not eliminated all views of annihilation by saying that we never asserted that phenomena themselves existed before and then became nonexistent.
+So, actual Madhyamikas do not have that type of view of annihilation, but they assert they have not eliminated all views of annihilation by saying that they never asserted that phenomena themselves existed before and then became nonexistent.

 Madhyamikas say that for the reason that karmic cause and effect are dependently arising phenomena, they therefore lack self-establishing natures.
-The nihilists say that karmic cause and effect are not dependently arising phenomena, so they don’t give that as a reason.
-Instead, they say that beings present now (in this lifetime) are not seen arriving from a previous life or going into a future life, and for that reason, past and future lives don’t exist.
+The nihilists say that karmic cause and effect are not dependently arising phenomena, so they do not give that as a reason.
+Instead, they say that beings present now (in this lifetime) are not seen arriving from a previous life or going into a future life, and for that reason, past and future lives do not exist.
 So, there is a big difference.

 This is supported by a quote from Chandrakirti’s Clarified Words.
-In this long quote, the point is that actual Madhyamikas assert that past and future lives and karmic cause and effect are established by dependent arising (as in the case of causality in general), whereas Lokayata-style so-called Madhyamikas say that they do not dependently arise.
-They say that what we focus on in this present life is just focused upon through their having the nature that they are (merely) happening now (without a cause) (naturally existent).
-So, they repudiate other phenomena that are similar to (resemble) phenomena that we focus on in this life [as in the case of memories].
+In this long quote, the point is that actual Madhyamikas assert that past and future lives and karmic cause and effect are established by dependent arising, whereas Lokayata-style so-called Madhyamikas say that they do not dependently arise.
+They say that what we focus on in this present life is just focused upon through their having the nature that they are (merely) happening now (without a cause), [they are naturally existent].
+So, they repudiate other phenomena that resemble phenomena that we focus on in this life [as in the case of memories].

 Objection: Even though Madhyamikas and annihilationists give different reasons, their views of no such thing as self-establishing natures is the same because they both have similar understandings that there are no such things as self-establishing natures that establish the existence of karmic cause and effect and past and future lives by their essential natures.